Burning Questions: Why U.S. Sunscreens Fall Short

 Published:

 The sun’s UV rays are the main cause of skin cancer.
-According to the American Cancer Society, over 100,000 new melanomas—the deadliest form of skin cancer—will be diagnosed in the U.S. in 2024 alone.
+According to the American Cancer Society, over 100,000 new melanomas—the deadliest form of skin cancer—will be diagnosed in the U.S. this year alone.
 Skin cancer claims more lives annually than all other cancers combined, making effective sun protection a critical public health issue.

 Outdated FDA regulations are a major contributor to the problem.
-The agency has not updated its sunscreen regulations since 1999, allowing for the continued use of ingredients that lack adequate safety data.
-In contrast, the European Commission requires a standardized UVA seal on sunscreen labels, enabling consumers to easily identify products with balanced UVA and UVB protection.
+The agency has not updated its sunscreen regulations since 1999, allowing the continued use of ingredients lacking adequate safety data.
+In contrast, the European Commission requires a standardized UVA seal on sunscreen labels, enabling consumers to identify products with balanced UVA and UVB protection easily.
 While the FDA has proposed a similar UVA rating system, its implementation has been stalled for over a decade, likely due to lobbying efforts by sunscreen manufacturers.

 As we enjoy these long, sunny summer days, it’s important to remember that sunscreen is just one part of staying safe in the sun.